Choose from more than 30 portfolios with our 529 plan

-A 529 plan is a tax-advantaged account for education savings.
+A 529 plan is a tax-advantaged account made specifically for education savings—like colleges, trade schools, or vocational schools.
 You can save for your child, another family member, or even for yourself.

-You can use the money for qualified K-12 private school tuition; higher-education expenses (including tuition at a college, university, trade school, or vocational school); apprenticeship program expenses;** as well as room and board, fees, books, supplies, equipment, computer hardware and software, and internet access and related services.†
+You can use it to help pay for tuition, apprenticeship programs, room and board, fees, books, supplies, equipment, computer hardware and software, and internet access and related services.1

 Why choose the Vanguard 529 Plan?

-More than 300,000 investors across all 50 states have chosen the Vanguard 529 Plan for their kids. ***
+More than 325,000 investors across all 50 states have chosen the Vanguard 529 Plan for their kids.2

 We hire top investment professionals with the experience and expertise you've come to expect from Vanguard.
-And as one of the largest 529 plan money managers, we’re here for you now-- and in the long run.**
+And as one of the largest 529 plan money managers, we're here for you now—and in the long run.4